droid85real/obsidian/Nodejs/Nodejs.md

 - `bcrypt` – to hash passwords
 - `express` – web framework

+The flow is **SignUp → SignIn → Token Issued → Middleware Protects Routes**.
+Token is only issued when user signs in successfully.

 + `npm i jsonwebtoken` To install JWT
 + `jwt.sign(payload, secretOrPrivateKey, [options, callback])` To sign token after credential verification
-+ `jwt.verify(token, secretOrPublicKey, [options, callback])` To very token received from user using req.headers to get token then verify
++ `jwt.verify(token, secretOrPublicKey, [options, callback])` To very token received from user using `req.headers` to get token then verify

 |Do|Don't|
 |---|---|